Md-Siam07/WooCommerce_SOAPrinciples/README.md

 #### Exception: ManageOrder Service

-The ManageOrder service deviates from the standard levels of abstraction due to its complex business flow associated with the exchange of order data.
+The `ManageOrder` service deviates from the standard levels of abstraction due to its complex business flow associated with the exchange of order data.

 #### Functional Abstraction (Content Abstraction)
 - **Detailed:** Due to the complex business flow, this service’s contract has a low level of functional abstraction.

 ### 4. Reusability

-Services are implemented in a reusable manner, allowing common functionalities to be abstracted into utility services.
-This promotes the reuse of existing services and components, reducing redundancy and development time for new features.
+All entity and utility services in WooCommerce are self-agnostic services.
+They do not rely on the reuse of other service capabilities.
+Instead, they function independently, providing reusable and modular functionalities that the task service can call upon when needed.

+#### Task Service and Entity Services

+The task service, **ManageOrder**, orchestrates operations involving multiple entity and utility services.
+For instance, during certain tasks, such as updating the order status from PENDING to CONFIRMED or DECLINED, multiple services are utilized.

+##### Example: Updating Order Status and Product Stock

+When an order is confirmed:
+- The status of the order needs to be updated from PENDING to CONFIRMED.
+- The stock of the product items needs to be updated accordingly.

+Initially, the `updateProduct` method was used to update product stock.
+However, it required the entire product entity as input, which was inefficient for our needs.
+To address this, a more focused operation, `UpdateProductStock`, was implemented to specifically handle stock updates.

+Similarly, the operation to update the order status was streamlined by creating the `UpdateOrderStatus` operation.
+This approach ensures that operations are efficient and targeted, promoting better reusability and maintainability of the services.

 ### 5. Autonomy
 Each service, except for the ManageOrder service, is self-contained and autonomous.
 This means they operate independently and do not rely on the state or behavior of other services, ensuring high reliability and fault tolerance.